 Matthew asked if there were any other nominations for the Treasurer.
 No nominations.
 Matthew asked for a motion to close nominations for the Treasurer.
 Miller (Jane Finnerty) moved to close.
+Vote on motion Carried

 Matthew asked if there were any other nominations for the Executive Board Region 1 Director.
 Mike Taylor from UP Whitetails of Marquette County was nominated by George Lindquist.
 He accepted.